Ghostbear99/Calculator/README.md

 # Calculator--WIP-
 Simple Calculator that can do simple things.
-Eventually will be able to do quadratic equation and graphing.
+Can also solve a quadratic equation.
+It will also be able to do graphing.
 It will eventually have a GUI interface.

 METHODS